RoadieHQ/marketing-site/content/docs/integrations/github-org/index.md

 - You must be using *GitHub* or *Okta* for sign-in
 - You will need a git repository for the configuration of Backstage.
-- The github token configured in the backstage secrets must have the `read:user` and `user:email` scopes.
+- You must install the Roadie GitHub app in your organisation with access to all repositories **or** The GitHub token configured in the backstage secrets must have the `read:user` and `user:email` scopes.

 ## Steps